aslan-ng/keepdelta/README.md

 }
 ```

-For more usage examples, refer to the [`examples`](https://github.com/aslan-ng/KeepDelta/tree/main/examples) folder in the project repository.
+For more usage examples, refer to the [`examples`](https://github.com/aslan-ng/KeepDelta/tree/main/examples) folder in the project repository, or continue to the next section, "[Supported Data Types & Behaviors](#supported-data-types-&-behaviors)”, for a detailed look at how each structure is handled.

-## Supported Data Structures
+## Supported Data Types & Behaviors
 KeepDelta supports common native Python data structures, ensuring compatibility and flexibility when working with a wide variety of data types.
 The currently supported structures are listed below.
 Click any item to see how it’s handled and view a quick example: